 Written condolences to Rose’s family may be sent to 20 North Gallery.

-To send flowers to Rosa "Rose" Davis Hillenbrand's family, please visit our floral section.
+To send flowers to Rosa "Rose" Davis Hillenbrand's family, please visit our floral store.